 The headphones shown in the movie below use active noise control to limit the amount of external noise that reaches the ear of the listener.
-They use the effects of interference.
+They use interference to achieve this.
 A sound wave is generated inside the headphones that is the opposite of the sound outside.
 These cancel each other out and reduce the amount of noise heard.

 The movie shows you: